Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 \section{Experimental Results}

-To evaluate the performance of the proposed RB-AE method, a series of experiments are conducted in this section.
+To evaluate the performance of the proposed NDP-Net method, a series of experiments are conducted in this section.
 First, the datasets and implementation details are introduced.
-Second, the overall detection performance of RB-AE is compared with that of several state-of-the-art methods.
-Third, the ablation study is conducted to illustrate the influence of each module in the RB-AE, including $L_{pixel\_dis}$, RBAM and MSFDM.
-At last, the industrial application of RB-AE is introduced.
+Second, the overall detection performance of NDP-Net on MVTec AD \cite{MVTEC} is compared with that of several state-of-the-art methods.
+Third, a comparative experiment on the DAGM \cite{DAGM} dataset is conducted to further demonstrate the generalization of the NDP-Net.
+Fourth, an ablation study is conducted to illustrate the influence of each module in the NDP-Net, including $L_{def\_per}$, RBAM, and MSDSM.
+Finally, the industrial application of NDP-Net is introduced.